oven-sh/bun/docs/installation.md

 ## Checking installation

-To check that Bun was installed successfully, run `bun --version`.
+To check that Bun was installed successfully, open a new terminal window and run `bun --version`.

 ```sh
 $ bun --version